muratk5n/thirdwave/en/README.md

 ---

-Coded filters in my news gatherer script.
-Had one for Afghanistan, now added another for North Korea.

----

 Big tech apparently went along with some freaky shit but if they didnt they'd probably be facing a  ban themselves.